ciyer64/cs109-hw/article.md

 ![image](images/Senate_Seats_Weighted.png?raw=true)
 Caption: Our results after giving different polls more weight, compared to the actual number of seats won (23).
 Close, but can we do better?

+Okay, so we're doing a bit better.
+But is this enough?

 ![image](images/Senate_Seats_Weighted_Unbiased.png?raw=true)
 Caption: Our results after giving different polls more weight and removing a bias factor, compared to the actual number of seats won (23).
 Not bad!